mvolkmann/MyUnixEnv/notes/Go01-Overview.md

 not bytecode for a virtual machine that must be interpreted at runtime.

-Go occupies a space between between languages that are often used for systems programming (C, C++, and Rust) and scripting languages (JavaScript, Perl, Python, and Ruby).
+Go occupies a space between languages that are often used for systems programming (C, C++, and Rust) and scripting languages (JavaScript, Perl, Python, and Ruby).